sumkinstein/dailyquest/Daily-Quest.md

 # Daily Quest

+~~Day 1 of creating useless commits every other day ✔️~~
-Day 1 of creating useless commits every other day ✔️
+Day 2 of creating useless commits every other day ✔️